rivolli/mfe/README.md

 disc.iris <- mf.discriminant(iris[1:4], iris[5], c("cancor", "cancor.fract"))
 ```

 Different from the `metafeatures` method, these methods return a list instead of a numeric vector.
-To get all meta-feature values without post processing use `summary=non.aggregated` like this:
+To get all meta-features values without post processing, use `summary=non.aggregated` like this:

 ```{r}
 ## Extract all correlation values
 cor.iris <- mf.statistical(iris[1:4], iris[5], "correlation",